dhruba79/Global-Universities-Success-Analysis-/README.md

-# Global-Universities-Success-Analysis-using-Power-BI
+# Global-Universities-Success-Analysis-using Power-BI, Excel and SQL

-Comprehensive global analysis of university success utilizing **Power BI, Excel, and SQL** integrating data from diverse ranking systems and criteria.
+Comprehensive global analysis of university success utilizing **Power BI, Excel and SQL** integrating data from diverse ranking systems and criteria.

 ---